 Dance-tech.TV - linked from DFA's Online Resources pages is Dance-tech.net, which offers Dance-tech.TV, a video platform focused on contemporary experimentation and innovation on the performance of movement.
 Two "Collections" of note are Screendance@ and, in particular, Choreography or Else, an online series featuring complete performances from international choreographers, dance artists or directors that continue to challenge traditional and contextual notions of choreography, dance and performance.

-Dance Channel TV is a source of original programming with recent, short news, entertainment and human-interest features on dance.
+Dance Channel TV is a source of original programming with recent, short news, entertainment and human-interest features on dance, such as "Buzz."
 DC-TV on YouTube is searchable by clicking the magnifying glass icon - but it has its own separate interface as well, which can be browsed by categories such as Ballet and Modern and series such as Meet the Artist (a list of artist interviews is available via YouTube).
 DC-TV has a Facebook presence as well.

 This amazing work covers the history of modern/postmodern/contemporary dance, with all its major proponents, linking eras and persons with online video (links are not live, however):